 01:22:51 | #3501 | TV-PG

-Born inside an elephant sanctuary in the wilderness of Botswana, Naledi the baby elephant loses her mother and faces the world alone.
-It is now up to a team of guardians to help save her life, urge her to survive, and help find her place in the herd.
+Born inside a sanctuary in the wilderness of Botswana, Naledi the baby elephant loses her mother and faces the world alone.
+It is now up to a devoted team of caretakers and researchers to urge Naledi to survive and help find her place in the herd.

 56:46 | #3412 | TV-PG